 As an endurance athlete, fueling your body with the right nutrients is key to maintaining peak performance.
-A balanced meal that’s rich in protein, healthy fats, and carbohydrates is essential to keep your energy levels high and promote muscle recovery.
-One meal that ticks all these boxes is a cooked salmon poke bowl.
-A delicious, nutrient-packed option that will satisfy your taste buds while fueling your workouts.
+A balanced meal with protein, healthy fats, and carbohydrates is important.
+It helps keep your energy up and supports muscle recovery.

 Why a Cooked Salmon Poke Bowl is Perfect for Endurance Athletes

 The poke bowl, a dish with roots in Hawaiian cuisine, is traditionally made with raw fish.
 But, if you don’t like raw fish, you can certain use cooked salmon.
-Here’s why this meal is a great fit for endurance athletes:

 High in Omega-3 Fatty Acids: